threedaymonk/tiny_tiny_rss-12factor/README.md

 On Dokku, you will need the [dokku-shoreman][shoreman] plugin to run the background daemon process, and some kind of PostgreSQL plugin (I recommend [dokku-psql-single-container][psql]).
+You'll also have to deploy once (and let it fail) to create the app before you can set up the database and other environment variables.

 Ensure that you have configured a database (this varies depending on your platform and plugins) and that `DATABASE_URL` is set (it should look something